r-quazi/interview/YT/a. Devops Interview questions | Devops Telephonic interview - 1 ( Mock Interview ) .md

 4. **Drag and drop the files** from your local machine to the remote machine using the SFTP client's interface.
 The files will be transferred securely over SSH.

-or we can do using ansible , or uploading a file to stirage solution and downloading in vm via storage solution we have.
+or we can do using ansible , or uploading a file to storage solution/efs/nfs/s3/ drag n drop and downloading in vm via storage solution we have.

 --------
 ---------